mozilla/legal-docs/en/hubs_tos.md

 ### Your Payment
 __Payment.__ We offer the Service as an automatically renewing subscription service.
 When you sign up, you authorize us to charge the payment method you provide for the subscription fees for the first term of the Service.
 Your plan renews automatically at the end of each term, and you authorize us to charge the subscription fees each term.
 If you stop paying, we will immediately suspend your account, and we may delete it after 2 months of not paying.

-__14-Day Refund Policy.__ The first time you subscribe to the Service through Mozilla's website, if you cancel your account within the first 14 days, you may request a refund and Mozilla will refund your first subscription term.
+__14-Day Refund Policy.__ The first time you subscribe to the Service through Mozilla’s website, if you cancel your account within the first 14 days, you may request a refund and Mozilla will refund your first subscription term.
 This offer only applies the first time you subscribe.
 This is in addition to any rights you may have under your country’s consumer laws.

 ### You May Cancel Your Subscription at Any Time
 __Cancellation.__ You may cancel your subscription to the Service at any time by deactivating your account and canceling your subscription.
 You can do this by clicking the “Cancel Subscription” link in any email that we send you about the Service or by going to the Subscriptions & Payments section of your Firefox account and clicking “Cancel.”
 If you choose to cancel, auto-renewal will stop, we will not charge you for any future payment periods, and you will lose access to the Services at the end of the current billing cycle.